sudo-Cthulhufhtagn/robotont.github.io/html/_sources/files/teleop_robot.rst.txt

 #.
 Open a new terminal window

 #.
-GEt the robot and PC into the same ROS environment as shown here: :ref:`same_env`.
+Get the robot and PC into the same ROS environment as shown here: :ref:`same_env`.

 #. **On ROBOTONT on-board computer** or on **on PC** run the following command: